mrmeizongo/Xpilot/README.md

 |          1          |    Rate     |
 |          2          |  Stabilize  |

+After setup, enable IO_DEBUG in [config.h](lib/Xpilot/src/config.h) to verify proper operation.

 DO NOT power the servos using the 5v power output from the Arduino Nano as this might harm the microcontroller.
-However, the Nano, MPU6050 and servos can be powered from the same external 5VDC power source.
-It is a good idea to make use of 0.47uF decoupling capacitors close to the individual servos for a stable power supply.
+However, the Nano, MPU6050 and servos can be powered from the same external 5VDC power source(ESC BEC).
+Make use of a 1-female/2-male Y cable splitter to power the Xpilot board and receiver.
+It is a good idea to add a 0.47uF decoupling capacitors close to the individual servos for a stable power supply.

 These pin numbers with the exception of MPU6050 can be reconfigured in [config.h](lib/Xpilot/src/config.h).
+However, changing the pins for the channel inputs to Xpilot will require modification of the PinChangeInterrupt library.
 Ensure all components share a common ground.
-The Nano and MPU6050 do not require decoupling capacitors as the breakout boards come with their own decoupling capacitors.
+The Nano and MPU6050 do not require decoupling capacitors as the breakout boards come with their own voltage regulators and decoupling capacitors.

 ![Schematics](assets/img/Schematics.png)

 ## Flight modes

-There are 3 flight modes; mode 1 = manual/passthrough, 2 = fly-by-wire, and 3 - stabilize.
+There are 3 flight modes; 1 = passthrough/manual, 2 = rate, and 3 - stabilize.

-Rate mode is the most popular among inexperienced flyers and is also the default mode of operation if mode switch has not been configured.
+Rate mode is the most popular among inexperienced flyers and is also the default mode of operation if mode switch is not configured.
 Passthrough is for advanced flyers.
-Rudder mixing for coordinated turns is enabled automatically in rate and stabilize mode and off by default in passthrough mode.
+Rudder mixing for coordinated turns is enabled automatically in rate and stabilize modes and off by default in passthrough mode.
 You can override this and/or set roll % to be mixed with rudder in [config.h](lib/Xpilot/src/config.h).

 |      Flight mode       |                                     Description                                     |
 | :--------------------: | :---------------------------------------------------------------------------------: |